stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 blood-stained pair of hands.
 The aftermath of each nocturnal venture was an ecstatic hour of pleasure, pernicious and unalloyed; a pleasure always heightened by the chance that its delicious source might later be assigned to my gloating administrations in the course of my regular occupation.
-Sometimes that double and ultimate pleasure did occur&mdash;O rare and delicious memory!
+Sometimes that double and ultimate pleasure did occur--O rare and delicious memory!

-  During long nights when I clung to the shelter of my sanctuary, I was prompted by the mausolean silence to devise new and unspeakable ways of lavishing my affections upon the dead that I loved&mdash;the dead that gave me life!
+  During long nights when I clung to the shelter of my sanctuary, I was prompted by the mausolean silence to devise new and unspeakable ways of lavishing my affections upon the dead that I loved--the dead that gave me life!

-  One morning Mr. Gresham came much earlier than usual&mdash;came to find me stretched out upon a cold slab deep in ghoulish slumber, my arms wrapped about the stark, stiff, naked body of a foetid corpse!
+  One morning Mr. Gresham came much earlier than usual--came to find me stretched out upon a cold slab deep in ghoulish slumber, my arms wrapped about the stark, stiff, naked body of a foetid corpse!
 He roused me from my salacious dreams, his eyes filled with mingled detestation and pity.
 Gently but firmly he told me that I must go, that my nerves were unstrung, that I needed a long rest from the repellent tasks my vocation required, that my impressionable youth was too deeply affected by the dismal atmosphere of my environment.
 How little did he know of the demoniacal desires that spurred me on in my disgusting infirmities!
-I was wise enough to see that argument would only strengthen his belief in my potential madness&mdash;it was far better to leave than to invite discovery of the motive underlying my actions.
+I was wise enough to see that argument would only strengthen his belief in my potential madness--it was far better to leave than to invite discovery of the motive underlying my actions.

   After this I dared not stay long in one place for fear some overt act would bare my secret to an unsympathetic world.
 I drifted from city to city, from town to town.
-I worked in morgues, around cemeteries, once in a crematory&mdash;anywhere that afforded me an opportunity to be near the dead that I so craved.
+I worked in morgues, around cemeteries, once in a crematory--anywhere that afforded me an opportunity to be near the dead that I so craved.

   Then came the world war.
 I was one of the first to go across, one of the last to return.
-Four years of blood-red charnel Hell&nbsp;.&nbsp;.&nbsp;. sickening slime of rain-rotten trenches . .&nbsp;. deafening bursting of hysterical shells&nbsp;.&nbsp;.&nbsp;. monotonous droning of sardonic bullets&nbsp;.&nbsp;.&nbsp;. smoking frenzies of Phlegethon&rsquo;s fountains&nbsp;.&nbsp;.&nbsp;. stifling fumes of murderous gases&nbsp;.&nbsp;.&nbsp;. grotesque remnants of smashed and shredded bodies&nbsp;.&nbsp;.&nbsp;. four years of transcendent satisfaction.
+Four years of blood-red charnel Hell . . . sickening slime of rain-rotten trenches . . . deafening bursting of hysterical shells . . . monotonous droning of sardonic bullets . . . smoking frenzies of Phlegethon's fountains . . . stifling fumes of murderous gases . . . grotesque remnants of smashed and shredded bodies . . . four years of transcendent satisfaction.

   In every wanderer there is a latent urge to return to the scenes of his childhood.
 A few months later found me making my way through the familiar byways of Fenham.
 Vacant dilapidated